-2.4.8 3.10 Intensification Corridors
+3.10 Intensification Corridors

-- 1. Intensification Corridors are identified on Schedule 1B of this Plan and will be planned to provide for mixed-use development in proximity to transit services at appropriate locations. - 2.4.8.1 2.
-Intensification corridors will be planned to achieve: - a) i) increased residential and employment densities that support and ensure the viability of existing and planned transit service levels; - b) ii) a mix of residential, office, institutional, and commercial development where appropriate; and - e) iii) a range of local services, including recreational, cultural and entertainment uses where appropriate. - 3.
-Development within intensification corridors identified on Schedule 1 will be directed and oriented toward arterial and collector roads. - ITEM 16: The purpose of 'Item 16' is to renumber Section 2.4.9 Community Mixed Use Nodes to Section 3.11, amend spelling and terminology, and add new subsections 3.11.3 to 3.11.7 to address the long-term evolution of the nodes and the requirements for concept plans for new major development.
+- 1. Intensification Corridors are identified on Schedule 1 of this Plan and will be planned to provide for mixed-use development in proximity to transit services at appropriate locations. - 2.
+Intensification corridors will be planned to achieve: - i) increased residential and employment densities that support and ensure the viability of existing and planned transit service levels; - ii) a mix of residential, office, institutional, and commercial development where appropriate; and - iii) a range of local services, including recreational, cultural and entertainment uses where appropriate. - 3.
+Development within intensification corridors identified on Schedule 1 will be directed and oriented toward arterial and collector roads.